Tom Melhuish 8 min read

 Understanding your business energy bill

-Let’s break down the key elements of a business energy bill:
+Our energy experts break down the nine key sections of a business energy bill.

 • The address of your commercial property

-• Your MPAN for an electricity supply point
+• Your MPAN (supply number for an electricity connection)

-• Your MPRN for a gas supply point
+• Your MPRN (supply number for a gas connection)

-A business gas and business electricity supplier will usually invoice you once a month.
+A business energy supplier will typically invoice you once a month.
 Suppliers use the following identifiers to help identify a specific bill:

 • Account number/Customer number – A unique number they have assigned to supply energy to your business.